muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 feel it, in their pocketbooks, in their communities.
-And at every election by simply selecting "the other" because they were always unhappy, they finally landed with the "ultimate other" who was against everything, who happened to run against a Clinton who, by poetic justice, was dealt a blow which actually her husband richly deserved.
+And at every election by simply selecting "the other" because they were always unhappy, they finally landed with the "ultimate other" who was against everything, who happened to run against a Clinton who was dealt a blow which her husband's politics richly deserved.

 "But Obama ran and advertised himself as a change agent, why couldn't he do something different?"

-He was too young, too inexperienced, without any power base of his own, he ran against Hillary during the primary, so maybe he thought he had to placate the Clintonites, at least through a cabinet position.
-These Clintons are pest; they are rabid networkers, you have to watch your back...
-Others can also be understandable bcz the credit crisis happened in a system that they were largely responsible for setting up.
+He was too young, too inexperienced, without any power base of his own.
+He had ran against Hillary during the primary, so maybe he thought he had to placate the Clintonites, at least through a cabinet position.
+These Clintons are a pest; they are rabid networkers, you have to watch your back, you never know how these mo..f..kers can git you...
+Other appointments can also be understandable bcz the credit crisis happened in a system that Clintonites were largely responsible for setting up.
 But then little here, little there... you lose your soul, the change agent becomes a mere continuation, a middle manager (a word directed to Bam in a radio interview many years later that was so bothersome he had to use the N-word *himself* to get out from under it).

 "But then why did some people appear to have a nostalgia for 90s during 2016?"

 Some people.
-And they don't know much...?
+And as we know people don't have much understanding of politics.
 To the extent they were right, sure, Clintonism had merely started then, the degradation would take decades to play itself out.
-So in the rough psyche of "people" such nostalgia makes sense.
+So in the rough psyche that is people's political mind such nostalgia could, marginally makes sense.